trozware/troznet/content/post/2019/swiftui-for-mac-2.md

 I had great trouble finding any documentation or examples of how to implement this, but after a lot of trial and error, here is what I got to work:

-1. Drag a Hosting View Controller into the storyboard and connect it to my new menu item with a segue.
+1. Drag a Hosting View Controller into the storyboard and connect it to the menu item with a segue.
 2. Set the Presentation property for the window controller to Single so that multiple copies of the window are not created.
 3. Create a new Swift file and subclass NSHostingController.
 Don't bother using a Cocoa class file - the template doesn't work.
 Use the code below, replacing SamplesView with the name of the SwiftUI view you want to display.